“Remember your name.

 I did not, despite the best of intentions, use the days productively and spend the downtime watching lots of honorable films and documentaries or read worthy literary works.
 I watched undemanding telly instead.
 Out goes Moonlight, in comes The Princess Bride.
 No Handmaid’s Tale for me thanks, I’m watching Unbreakable Kimmy Schmidt.

 Keeping creative continues to be the life raft I cling to.
-My Prussian Blue Project, painting & drawing, taking photographs, dyeing, sewing, gardening, making plant medicine, cooking wholesome vegan food.
+Painting & drawing, taking photographs, dyeing, sewing, gardening, making plant medicine, cooking wholesome vegan food.
 Pottering about, a little every day instead of grand schemes.
 I tell you what, I’ll update it regularly on here instead of Instagram.
 That sounds doable.

 I’ll start here.
 At the beginning of chemo I set up a little photo project.
 I thawed out a slide film from the freezer that expired 10 years ago and put it in my Dad’s camera.
 I shot the flowers and trees, the river and grasses I saw on my daily walk.
 When that was done, I rewound the film and took pictures recording as my hair fell out, as my body weakened, as my mind went crazy as a coconut.